sharat-developer/connector_sdk/README.md

 }
 ```

-In this example, the object “Comment” is being defined.
-It has 6 fields.
-The fields are all defined in the fields lambda literal `->()`
+In this example, the object “Push” is being defined in the fields lambda literal `->()`

 Defined as an array of objects.
 Each field object corresponds to a field in the comment object.